upcmd/updocs-content/test-debug/error_handling.md

 .last_result.Output
 ```

-You can use ignore_error to ignore the error encountered
+You can use ignoreError to ignore the error encountered

 ##### references